Ford Puma vs Ford Territory

 The comparison between Puma and Territory in South Africa evaluates performance, efficiency, safety, practicality and long-term ownership value.

-Final structured scoring gives Territory the advantage in this comparison.
+Final structured scoring gives Puma the advantage in this comparison.